 Brown's Ferry Park is a 28.33-acre natural area park located on the Tualatin River in east Tualatin.
 The park provides river access and passive recreation such as walking, picnicking, and wildlife viewing.
 Seasonally, the park provides kayak rentals and a summer art program.
-Site recommendations for Brown's Ferry Park are geared towards overall enhancement and focused investment to better connect residents to nature, the river, and local history.
+Site recommendations for Brown's Ferry Park are geared towards overall enhancement and focused investment to better connect residents to nature and the river.